elunna/nerfhack-changelog/README.md

 * velociraptors are stronger than in SpliceHack (roughly the same strength as SLASHEM's kangaroos)
 * weretigers are recolored to red and can jump
 * zoo bats now cause confusion when eaten
-* rot worms are now tiny.
+* rot worms are now tiny
-* bloodworms get a drain life bit instead of poison bite.
+* bloodworms get a drain life bit instead of poison bite
-* tunnel worms are now huge.
-* tunnel worms get a armor rending attack and a butt attack.
+* tunnel worms are now huge, get an armor rending attack, and a butt attack
-* werespiders can summon giant spiders, phase spiders, and monstrous spiders.
+* werespiders can summon giant spiders, phase spiders, and monstrous spiders
-* weresnakes can summon snakes, pit vipers, and asphynxes.
+* weresnakes can summon snakes, pit vipers, and asphynxes
-* Weresnakes are now red
+* weresnakes are now red
-* monstrous spiders were buffed from level 8 to 12, difficulty 10 to 15.
-* monstrous spiders now have berserk, infravision, infravisible, and MR 20.
+* monstrous spiders were buffed from level 8 to 12, difficulty 10 to 15, have berserk, infravision, infravisible, and MR 20

 **Passive spiking monsters:**
 * This mechanic was ported over from SpliceHack and applies to hedgehogs and spiked orcs.